 A pelvic organ prolapse after giving birth is probably one of the last subjects still seen as a bit taboo.
 Yet with 1 in 12 women suffering some form of prolapse postnatally, it's a conversation that needs to be opened up.

 If you've followed Natal Active for a while you know that we are passionate about the need to start talking more about women’s health.
 For too long women have suffered in silence and alone.
-It’s time to open up the conversation around vaginas and discuss exactly what happens to our bodies after giving birth, without fear or shame.
+It’s time to open up the conversation about our vulvas and discuss exactly what happens to our bodies after giving birth, without fear or shame.

 Pelvic health shouldn’t be a taboo, agrees pelvic health physiotherapist, Clare Bourne.
-“Discussing the things that don't feel comfortable to talk about is my thing,” she writes on her Instagram account.
+“Discussing the things that don't feel comfortable to talk about is my thing,” she explains.

 With pelvic organ prolapse affecting 1 in 12 women and 1 in 3 experiencing some form of incontinence, it’s clear Bourne is herself passionate about supporting women after birth as they transition into motherhood and empowering women so that they can access the high-quality healthcare that they deserve, and need.